JelenadlS/capstone-project/README.md

   - Date (optional)
   - Location (optional)
 - Delete items from the list
-- Filter tyour activities which you have with a specific friend
+- Filter your activities which you have with a specific friend
 - Storage: localStorage

 ## How to use it?